pulumi/docs/content/blog/p3-some-assembly-required/index.md

 ## Authentication and identity management

 We highly recommend using GitHub for code management.
 So much so that we have deeply integrated GitHub into Pulumi Cloud across a number of features.
-While we support alternatives, this will be the easiest and more feature-rich way to configure your platform.
+While we support [alternatives such as GitLab](https://www.pulumi.com/docs/pulumi-cloud/organizations/#gitlab-identity-provider), this will be the easiest and more feature-rich way to configure your platform.

 In Pulumi Cloud, you have the ability to create organizations.
 A [Pulumi Cloud organization](https://www.pulumi.com/docs/pulumi-cloud/organizations/) can help you manage teams, roles, stacks, settings, and provide a dashboard across the entire organization.
 Pulumi Cloud also allows you to use a variety of identity providers to login, including GitHub.